Category:

 Effective supply planning is a crucial part of supply chain management because it can optimize production efficiency, reduce lead times, and mitigate the risks of supply shortages.

-What does S&OP typically look like on the ground?
+What does SIOP look like on the ground?
 It is typically a process that is conducted monthly, which involves forecasting, supply planning, and demand planning, as well as an executive review process.
 It usually culminates with executives and leaders from different business units meeting to work through scenarios, make choices, and address any issues.

-Supply Chain Planning Best-Practices
+Supply Chain Planning Best Practices

 Here are some things to keep in mind when executing supply chain planning: